Commercial Excellence Consortium

 Achieving Breakthrough Results in Transformation, Bain

-Failure defined as not meeting the original objectives on time and on budget across large-scale enterprise transformations.
+Failure defined as not meeting the original objectives for long-term value across large-scale enterprise transformations.

 Why it dissolves passive resistance

-Passive resistance — surface-level compliance that produces no real change in behavior or results — has three root causes.
+Passive resistance has three root causes.
 The Academy addressed all three.

 01